fluidflower/csiro/model_description.md

 #### Solubility limit

-_Please provide the assumed solubility limit of CO2 in liquid phase at the tank bottom in kg/m<sup>3</sup>._
+CO2 solubility at base of tank 1.786 kg/m3 (0.001782 kg/kg)

 ### Temperature

-_Please provide the assumed temperature inside the computational domain in °C._
+20°C

 ### Domain volume

-_Please provide the assumed total volume of the computational domain in m<sup>3</sup>._
+The volume of the sand region (NOT including water region at top of tank) 0.0865 m3.
+The pore volume of the model is 0.0383 m3.

 ### Spatial parameters